anthony-halim/bible-verse.nvim/README.md

     },

     highlighter = {
+        -- To see all highlight groups that is currently active, -- :so $VIMRUNTIME/syntax/hitest.vim
+        -- see :h highlight

         -- Highlighting for bibleverse text
         bibleverse = {
             -- highlighting for book and chapter of the output e.g. John 1